mercadopago/devsite-docs/guides/ecosistema-presencial/integration-test-point.en.md

 Remember that you can also test the [payment refund flow](/developers/en/docs/ecosistema-presencial/payments-processing/create-and-manage-intent/point) from your Point device to issue a refund if desired.

-> WARNING
->
-> Important
->
-> Once you have finished testing your integration and are ready to go into production, be sure to activate the [production credentials](/developers/en/docs/ecosistema-presencial/additional-content/your-integrations/credentials) and replace any test credentials if necessary.